NHL Team Marketer

 What's a marketing initiative your group was excited about that fell flat on its face?
 How about the inverse: something you weren't expecting to do much of anything that was a surprise success?

-Asked by Jenra5 over 12 years ago
+Asked by Jenra5 almost 13 years ago

 There was an enter to win contest that we ran where a fan could win a phone call and autographed jersey from one of our players, and that kind of fell flat.
 I guess we thought the player was more popular than he really was.
 I can't really think of a campaign that we didn't expect to do much; we likely wouldn't run a campaign if we didn't think it would be successful.